 Have you made it through Dry January without falling off the wagon?
 Great news!
 Hopefully the break has quite possibly sparked a few new healthy habits too such as drinking more water.
 The challenge now is to carry these healthy new habits through the rest of the year.
 After all, good health is a marathon not a sprint.
 Although maybe it is best to think of it as a leisurely walk...

-The psychology of introducing new healthy habits is hugely important – if a change, or even quitting a habit, seems like too much of a difficult task it becomes hard to visualise completing and makes giving up a more attractive option.
+The psychology of introducing new healthy habits is hugely important.
+If a change or even quitting a habit seems like too much of a difficult task, it becomes hard to visualise completing.
+This often makes giving up seem like a more attractive option.

 Make healthy habits last all year

 Dry January is a great way to kick-start a healthy new approach to life and, of course, to cut back on your alcohol intake.
 Yet maintaining your reduction in alcohol consumption and sticking to completing more exercise or drinking more water, needs consideration.It is these long-term shifts in attitude that really matter when it comes to health and wellbeing.